 I’m sure you’re thinking that this sounds a little counterproductive.
-But it’s not the kind of alarm clock you are used to.
+But it’s not the kind of alarm you are used to.

 There are companies now that make alarm clocks for children that are known early risers.
-These clocks have special programming that allows you to set times when it’s okay for your child to get out of bed.
+These clocks have special programming that allows you to set times when it’s okay for your children to get out of bed.
 By using red or green lights, your child will learn to stay in bed until a certain time.